verilator/verilator/docs/guide/example_binary.rst

 #. :vlopt:`-Wall` so Verilator has stronger lint warnings
    enabled.

 #.
-An finally, :command:`our.v` which is our SystemVerilog design file.
+An finally, :command:`our.v`, which is our SystemVerilog design file.

 And now we run it: